yuanzhongqiao/RTranslator/README.md

 <h3>Download</h3>

-To install the app, download the latest version of the app apk file from https://github.com/niedev/RTranslator/releases/ and install it.
+To install the app, download the latest version of the app apk file from https://github.com/niedev/RTranslator/releases/ and install it (ignore the other files, those will be downloaded automatically by the app on the first start).

 <a href='https://github.com/niedev/RTranslator/releases'><img alt='Get it on GitHub' src='https://github.com/niedev/RTranslator/blob/v2.00/images/get_it_on_github.png' style="width: 180px; height: 58px;" /></a>